EDHE08232001/DockerDevelopmentCourse/LectureNotes/Chapter2Images/02ContainerImagesWhereToFindThemAndHowToBuildThem.md

 6. **Expose Ports**: Use `EXPOSE` to define which network ports should be accessible from outside the container.

 By following these steps, you can create Docker images that are tailored to your application's specific requirements.

+## Practice Assignment: Build Your Own Image
+1. Dockerfiles are part process workflow and part art
+2. Take existing Node.js app and Dockerize it
+3. Make **Dockerfile**.
+Build it.
+Test it.
+Push it. (rm it).
+Run it.
+4. Expect it to be iterative.
+Rarely do I get it right the first time
+5. Details in `dockerfile-assignment-1/Dockerfile`
+6. Use the Alpine version of the official `node` 6.x image